 A critical literature review has been conducted to compile a list of the factors influencing the performance of construction projects.
 The factors were selected based on the most relevant research publications, including the research on public housing construction projects, public construction projects, large construction projects and other infrastructure construction projects.
-In addition, because of limited publications in the context of Myanmar, the literature review covered a wide range of publications, including many countries such as Malaysia (Hashim et al., 2012; Sambasivan and Soon, 2007), Vietnam (Le-Hoai et al., 2008; Luu et al., 2009), Taiwan (Cheng et al., 2011), Ethiopia (Sinesilassie et al., 2018), Jordan (Sweis et al., 2014), Nigeria (Akanni et al., 2019) and Saudi Arabia (Assaf and Al-Hejji, 2006).
-A total of seven groups of factors influencing the performance of construction projects were categorised: 1) external factors, 2) client-related factors, 3) contractor-related factors, 4) consultant-related factors, 5) supplier-related factors, 6) subcontractor-related factors and 7) other factors during the construction process.
-A total of 51 factors, which have been grouped into seven categories, are summarised in Figure 1.
+In addition, because of limited publications in the context of Myanmar, the literature review covered a wide range of publications, including many countries such as Malaysia (Hashim et al., 2012; Sambasivan and Soon, 2007), Vietnam (Le-Hoai, Lee and Lee, 2008; Luu et al., 2009), Taiwan (Cheng et al., 2011), Ethiopia (Sinesilassie, Tabish and Jha, 2018), Jordan (Sweis et al., 2014), Nigeria (Akanni, Oke and Akpomiemie, 2019) and Saudi Arabia (Assaf and Al-Hejji, 2006).
+A total of seven groups of factors influencing the performance of construction projects were categorised, namely: (1) external factors, (2) client-related factors, (3) contractor-related factors, (4) consultantrelated factors, (5) supplier-related factors, (6) subcontractor-related factors and (7) other factors during the construction process.
+A total of 51 factors were grouped into seven categories, which are summarised in Figure 1.
+Detailed explanations of the seven categories of influencing factors, along with the corresponding references will be presented in the following sections.

 Figure 1.
-Factors influencing the performance of construction projects
+Factors influencing performance of construction projects